-There are several approaches to conducting a trademark search.
+There are several components to conducting a trademark clearance search.
 The USPTO provides a search tool for their trademark database, the Trademark Electronic Search System (TESS).
-There’s also the USPTO’s Official Gazette to monitor—this is where pending trademarks are published.
-Additionally, consider searching business name registries for individual states, as these will likely reveal trademarks that TESS does not.
-Finally, you might conduct internet searches using your chosen trademark and other similar phrasings.
+There’s also the USPTO’s Official Gazette—this is where pending federal trademarks are published.
+Additionally, you can search business name registries for individual states, as these will likely reveal trademarks that TESS does not.
+You might also conduct internet searches using your chosen trademark and similar phrasings.

 How long does trademark registration last?

-Federally registered trademarks can be eternal if all the necessary paperwork is filed.
+Federally registered marks can be eternal if all the necessary trademark renewal paperwork is filed.
 The maintenance trail goes like this:

-- Five years post registration, a Declaration of Use and/or Excusable Nonuse under section 8 must be filed.
+- Between years five and six post-registration, a Declaration of Use and/or Excusable Nonuse under section 8 is due.

 - Between years nine and 10 after registration, the Declaration and an Application for Renewal under sections 8 and 9 must be filed.

-- After that, renewals are due every 10 years, and there is no limit on the number of renewals that can be granted.
+- After that, renewals are due every 10 years.
+There is no limit on the number of renewals that can be granted.

 What is a trademark class?

 Trademark class relates to the type of goods/services a mark is associated with.
 There are 45 classes, from natural agricultural products (class 31) to fancy goods (class 26).
-Yes, you read that right—“fancy goods” is an official U.S. government label.
+Yes, you read that right—“fancy goods” is an official label.
 Trademarks can be associated with numerous classes of goods/services.

 How much does a trademark cost?

 The cost to register a trademark depends, in part, on the type of trademark application you file with the USPTO.
 If you use the TEAS Plus application, you’ll pay $250 per class.
 This is the cheapest option, and the option we most often use if you hire us for Trademark Service.
 The other application is TEAS Standard, which costs $350 per class.
 Aside from cost, one of the main differences between the TEAS Plus and TEAS Standard applications is how you’re able to describe your goods/services.
-TEAS Plus allows applicants to choose from preset descriptions; TEAS Standard allows applicants to describe their goods/services free-form.
+TEAS Plus requires applicants to choose from preset descriptions; TEAS Standard allows applicants to describe their goods/services free-form.